hengchu/WikiTextClassifier/blog_post.md

 |fine-grained category| 33.73%                | 42.55%| **43.25%**           |
 </center>

 For those of you interested in hyperparameters, we set the dimension of word embeddings to be **50** across all experiments.
 On our self-attention model, increasing the size of embeddings helped improve the accuracy no more than 0.3%, but it takes notoriously longer time to train.
-So, we kept the dimensions short.
+So, we kept the dimensions small.
+Additionally, we truncated the maximum abstract length to 256 words (otherwise the LSTMs become tedious to train).

 ## Error analysis
 However, the performance of our more complicated model did not exceed that of the basic LSTM by much.
 What prevented our model from learning better?
 Taking a look at some of the wrong predictions that our model made might give us some insight.